Bl4d3y/Frxst-Hub/README.md

 ## Introducing: Frost-Hub

-Unlock the full potential of your Roblox experience with our non-obfuscated script for NYX.
+Unlock the full potential of your Roblox experience with scripts for Executors.
 Say goodbye to complexity and hello to clarity!

 ## Features
 - **User-Friendly:** Easy to read and understand.